ZafranShah/SwinT-fairSIM-and-knowledge-transfer/README.md

 This code can be used to train a denoising model from scratch or to fine-tune a pretrained model.
 After the installation of the Python environment from the yml file, the next step is to set the input parameters in the JSON parameter file (i.e., ParameterFile.json).
 Most of the input parameters are self-explanatory but below we will discuss some of the important input parameters from the JSON file:

 - TrainNetworkfromScratch: This input parameter will train the model from scratch If set to True, otherwise, for fine-tuning, It should be False.
-- ActivateTrainandTestModel: This parameter will be set to False If you want to use this code for evaluation of the pretrained model or the reproducibility of the results.
+- ActivateTrainandTestModel: This parameter will be set to False If you want to use this code for evaluation of the trained model or the reproducibility of the results by using pretrained models.
 - PretrainedmodelPath: This parameter is mandatory in case of fine-tuning or evaluation of a pretrained model.
 - FineTuneStartingpoint and FineTuneEndingpoint: These two input parameters are essential in the fine-tuning of a pretrained model.
 All the layers between the starting and ending points will be frozen during the fine-tuning of the pretrained model.